 The Ombudsman and the Chancellor of Justice

-There are two supreme overseers of legality in Finland: the Chancellor of Justice, who reports to the government and to the parliament, and the Parliamentary Ombudsman.
+There are two supreme overseers of legality in Finland: the Parliamentary Ombudsman and the Chancellor of Justice.

 Their tasks and powers are largely the same.
 Both oversee the legality of the actions of authorities and officials.
 The Chancellor of Justice also oversees the actions of lawyers and has the special task of overseeing the legality of the government's actions.

-In principle, a complaint can be made either to the Chancellor of Justice or the Ombudsman.
-However, small differences in the division of tasks between them determine which of them ultimately investigates a complaint.
+In principle, a complaint can be made either to the Ombudsman or the Chancellor of Justice.
+However, differences in the division of tasks between them determine which of them ultimately investigates a complaint.

 You should make the complaint directly to the overseer of legality who is responsible for the matter under the act on the division of duties.
-If this has not been done, the Parliamentary Ombudsman or the Chancellor of Justice can also transfer complaints from one to the other at times if this expedites handling of the matter or is otherwise justified.
+If this has not been done, the Parliamentary Ombudsman or the Chancellor of Justice will transfer the matter to the correct overseer of legality.
 If for some reason it is considered appropriate to transfer a complaint from one overseer to the other, the complainant is always notified of this.

 The Ombudsman and the Chancellor of Justice do not investigate a matter at the same time.
 If a complaint has been sent to both, it is generally investigated by whichever of them has received it first.